 Between 250,000 and 343,000 women and three million newborn babies die each year in pregnancy and childbirth or soon afterwards, the majority of them in Africa and South Asia.

 Outline of the goals agreed on by world leaders at a UN summit in 2000.

 Recognising the danger signs and obtaining care in the context of in-depth statistics.

 Safe motherhood means ensuring that all women receive the care they need to be safe and healthy throughout pregnancy and childbirth.

 Over 70% of infant deaths occur within the first year of life, many of them in the first 28 days.
 More than half of these babies would be alive today if they and their mothers had had access to simple, affordable interventions to ensure safe childbirth and newborn care.

 Reproductive health, means that people are able to have a responsible, satisfying and safe sex life, the capability to reproduce and the freedom to decide if and when to have children.

 Women and Children First has developed ways of working with groups of women that reach the whole community and have a dramatic effect on saving lives.

-Continuous care is particularly significant for reproductive, maternal, newborn and child health.
+Continuous care from birth through adolescence the child-bearing years is vital for reproductive, maternal, newborn and child health.